Luke-TE/destdonation/README.md

 # DestDonation 🚐

-An interactive website for displaying the food and meal donations 🥗 made to charities via CityHarvest ❤️.
+An interactive web portal for displaying the food and meal donations 🥗 made to charities via CityHarvest ❤️.

 Deployed on [Heroku](https://destdonation.herokuapp.com/).
 Currently populated with test data.